You can fail your driving test if you drive too slowly. This is because overcaution is a sign that you are not confident behind the wheel.

 In Ireland, you can receive a “progress fault” if you stay too far back from the vehicle in front of you or if you take too long to move after a traffic light has turned green.

 Your ability to progress and keep up with the flow of traffic is an indicator of your confidence behind the wheel.
-If the instructor thinks that your slowness is unreasonable or overly-cautious, then it is likely that you will receive a fault.
+If the instructor thinks that your slowness is unreasonable or overly cautious, then it is likely that you will receive a fault.

 A Californian motorist received a “critical error” and failed his test because he drove 25mph on a 35mph road.
 He had no other errors or mistakes on his score sheet.
 Just one “critical error” for driving too slowly.

 In New Zealand, you can fail your test if you drive 10km/hr under the speed limit in good conditions.
-This is as seen as a “critical error” because you are essentially disrupting the flow of traffic.
+This is seen as a “critical error” because you are essentially disrupting the flow of traffic.

-Passing your test isn’t just about showing the instructor that you understand the rules of the road – it’s also about showing the instructor that you are confident being on the road.
+Passing your test isn’t just about showing the instructor that you understand the rules of the road.
+It’s also about showing the instructor that you are confident being on the road.